-When choosing which type of plug-in car to buy, your main decision is whether to choose an all-electric vehicle with only a battery-driven electric motor, or a plug-in hybrid (PHEV), in which the battery power and motor supplement are backed up by a combustion engine as well.
+- or a plug-in hybrid (PHEV), where the battery power and motor supplement are backed up by a combustion engine.

-Purely electric cars have a reduced range than hybrid but are cheaper to run because they use no fuel other than electricity.
+Compared with a hybrid car, purely electric cars have a reduced range.
+But electric cars are cheaper to run, because they use no fuel other than electricity.

 2. Would you be better off with a hybrid?

-If you live rurally or you do a lot of long-distance driving the extra range of a hybrid may be a better option.
-The limited range of battery-powered electric cars like the Nissan Leaf and BMW i3 can be mitigated if you buy a petrol or diesel engine hybrid like a Prius.
+If you live rurally or you do a lot of long-distance driving, the extra range of a hybrid may be a better option.
+The limited range of battery-powered electric cars such as the Nissan Leaf can be mitigated if you buy a petrol or diesel engine hybrid such as a Toyota Prius.
 The petrol or diesel hybrids provide fuel when the car reaches a certain speed or accelerates quickly.

 3. Get a plug-in car grant

-4. You need to charge them at home
+4. You need to charge electric cars at home

-Installing a dedicated vehicle-charging socket and system is recommended, and many car manufacturers have teamed up with charging-equipment makers to offer a charger designed to work with your electric car.
-A 32 amp unit will charge up to 30-60% faster than a conventional socket, depending on the vehicle and battery type.
+Installing a dedicated vehicle-charging socket and system is recommended.
+Many car manufacturers have teamed up with charging-equipment makers to offer a charger designed to work with your electric car.
+A 32-amp unit will charge up to 30-60% faster than a conventional socket, depending on the vehicle and battery type.

-Zap-map.com, for instance, not only tells you where the charging points are, it also tells you the kW output of that specific charging point and the type of connecter required to charge at that location.
+Zap-map.com, for instance, tells you where the charging points are, the kW output of that specific charging point and the type of connecter required to charge at that location.
 It can also navigate to it.

-There are also free smartphone apps, including the Charge Your Car app, that give you access to electric car charge points using your Apple or Android devices.
+There are also free smartphone apps, including the Charge Your Car app.
+This gives you access to electric car charge points using your Apple or Android devices.